DirectX Video Acceleration: DXVA on Windows Vista and later

 DXVA 2.0 enhances the implementation of the video pipeline and adds a host of other DDIs, including a Capture DDI for video capture.
 The DDIs it shares with DXVA 1.0 are also enhanced with the ability to use hardware acceleration of more operations.
 Also, the DDI functions are directly available to callers and need not be mediated by the video renderer.
 As such, a program can also create a pipeline for simply decoding the media (without rendering) or post-processing and rendering (without decoding).
 These features require the Windows Display Driver Model drivers, which limits DXVA 2.0 to Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2 and Windows 8.
 On Windows XP and Windows 2000, programs can use DXVA 1.0.
 DXVA 2.0 allows Enhanced Video Renderer as the video renderer only on Vista, Windows 7, and Windows 8.
 (With Windows XP, DXVA-Rendering is possible with VMR9 and the well-known Overlay Mixer.)
 DXVA integrates with Media Foundation and allows DXVA pipelines to be exposed as Media Foundation Transforms (MFTs).
 Even decoder pipelines or post-processing pipelines can be exposed as MFTs, which can be used by the Media Foundation topology loader to create a full media playback pipeline.
 DXVA 1.0 is emulated using DXVA 2.0.
 DXVA 2.0 does not include the COPP DDI, rather it uses PVP for protected content.
 Windows 7 implements DXVA-HD if the driver complies with WDDM 1.1.
+Since Windows 8 (DirectX 11.1), the Direct3D 11 Video Acceleration (D3D11VA) was introduced; in D3D11VA, both DXVA2 decoder and EVR renderer are utilizing Direct3D 11.

-DXVA2 implementations: native and copy-back
+DXVA2 modes: native and copy-back

-DXVA2 implementations come in two variants: native and copy-back.
+DXVA2 has two modes of operation: native and copy-back.

-With native implementation, the decoded video stays in GPU memory until it has been displayed.
+With the native mode, the decoded video stays in GPU memory until it has been displayed.
 The video decoder must be connected to the video renderer with no intermediary processing filter.
 The video renderer must also support DXVA, which gives less freedom in the choice of renderers.
+The EVR-11 always uses DXVA2 native mode.

-With copy-back implementation, the decoded video is copied from GPU memory back to the CPU's memory.
-This implementation doesn't have the limitations mentioned above and acts similarly to a normal software decoder; however, video stuttering will occur if the GPU is not fast enough to copy its memory back to the CPU's memory.
+With the copy-back mode, the decoded video is copied from GPU memory back to the CPU's memory.
+This mode doesn't have the limitations mentioned above and acts similarly to a normal software decoder; however, video stuttering will occur if the GPU is not fast enough to copy its memory back to the CPU's memory.
+The DXVA2 copy-back mode requires GPU must support Direct3D 9Ex.

 Native mode is advantageous unless there is a need for customized processing, as the additional copy-back operations will increase GPU memory load.